 Inside the front entrance you are greeted by their open kitchen concept, dreamy copper pans and fresh loaves of bread for sale.
-Luna has been open since 1992 and they were recently taken over by new owners about a year ago.
-If you look at the bar area, there is chalkboard art covering the walls with the owners wedding date enscribed.
-They were married at Luna last year and they decided to keep their wedding artwork.
-This just ads to the character and local ownership vibes at Luna.
+As if Luna could get more charming, there is chalkboard art with the owners wedding date inscribed in the bar area.
+They were married at Luna and they decided to keep their wedding artwork.

 If you look below in the main entrance, there is a glass floor and you can see their wine cellar in the basement.
 They have around 5,000 types of wine.
-There is plenty of outdoor seating for these beautiful spring/summer days.
-One thing that I have yet to try is their pizza.
 They have a large pizza oven where they wood fire their pizza crust and some of their other dishes.

-Next door to Luna they own the property that is now their small garden and bakery.
-They grow their own fruits and vegetables and they have a chicken coop.
+Luna has an incredible garden where they grow most of their own fruits and vegetables and they have a chicken coop!
 Talk about farm-to-table.
-They have apple and pear trees that will be ripening soon and they will incorporate these fruits into their salads and desserts.
-In addition, they garnish almost all of their dishes with flowers they have picked fresh from their grounds.
+They have apple and pear trees on their patio and they will incorporate these fruits into their salads and desserts seasonally.
+Just when I think Luna can’t get more adorable, they bring out a dish garnished with edible flowers!

 We started our meal with their Prawn salad.
 This cucumber wrapped dish was a delight!
-It was stuffed with prawn, apple, teragon, in a light yogurt sauce with a kick.
-Sided with lemon gel and topped with water crest and pansy from their garden.
-This is not on the menu yet but it will be introduced soon.
-It was light and fresh.
+It was stuffed with prawn, apple, teragon, in a light yogurt sauce with a kick and lemon gel.
+This was light and fresh.
 A great Spring appetizer.

 The chef is very excited about his curried cauliflower dish, and after trying it, I see why.
 It is a different take on a mundane vegetable.
 He keeps it fresh and in its original form.
-He uses the head as a base and cuts pieces of cauliflower to top the head.
-He cooks the vegetable in brown butter, hazelnut, adds curry powder and finishes it off in their pizza oven for that nice fiery flavor.
+He uses the head as a base and cuts pieces of cauliflower to top the head then cooks the vegetable in brown butter, hazelnut, adds curry powder and finishes it off in their pizza oven for that nice fiery flavor.
 The cauliflower stays firm and he tops it with cauliflower couscous and golden raisins, soaked in juice.
-Dan was telling him he doesnt even like raisins but couldn’t stop eating these.
 The chef said that “raisins are grapes without a soul”, but somehow he made them work.
 That’s talent.
-This dish was also topped with water crest which adds a minty flavor if desired.
-Mustard seed and lemon finished this dish off nicely.
 The chef’s goal was to make a vegetarian dish flavorful, instead of your typical salad.
 Well chef, you succeeded.

 Now for my favorite part: dessert.
 The pastry chef is well trained and looks at his pastry making as an art form.
-His Madeleine’s looked as madelines should look.
+His Madeleine’s looked as madeleines should look.
 The ambiance, flavor, and presentation had me feeling like I was sitting in a French cafe…. if only.
 These madeline had perfect humps, were fluffy, and full of citrus flavor.
-They like to use citrus shavings that they have/are in season.
+They like to use citrus shavings that are in season.
 This mixture had some grapefruit, tangerine, kumquat, and lemon.
-They are using this madeline recipe to replace their Bignettes since these work better for a summer dish.
+They are using this madeleine recipe to replace their Beignets since these work better for a summer dish.

 They recently started using some new plates made by a local potter called KJ Pottery.
 They are currently testing them out and they are gorgeous.
 I love the use of a local potter.
 Let’s keep our money in Spokane, right?
 They even have a cute cursive “L” logo engraved on the plates.
 Straight gorgeous.